TRC - Transitions of Care Patient

 - If the cardiologist or other specialist meets the criteria described above, then they may be considered an ongoing care provider and the outpatient medical record that is accessible to the cardiologist or other specialist may be used for all the TRC measure indicators.

-- If the surgeon also sees the member outside of the hospital (i.e. they performed the pre-op exam and/or follow-up visit), then they may be considered to be the ongoing care provider.
-If the member only saw the surgeon while in the hospital then they may not be considered to be an OCP.
+- If the surgeon also sees the patient outside of the hospital (i.e. they performed the pre-op exam and/or follow-up visit), then they may be considered to be the ongoing care provider.
+If the patient only saw the surgeon while in the hospital then they may not be considered to be an OCP.

 How admission and discharge dates are determined:

-Members may be in the measure more than once in the measurement year.
-Each episode is determined based on the below:
+A patient may be counted in the measure multiple times within the measurement period.
+Each episode is determined based on the following:

-- An episode ends if the member remains discharged to home for 31 days.
+- An episode ends if the patient remains discharged to home for 31 days.
 Any admission after this would create a new Admission episode.

 - An episode continues when the first discharge is followed by a readmission or direct transfer to an acute or non-acute inpatient care setting on the date of discharge through 30 days after discharge (31 days total).